-If applicable, volunteers can attach samples of past work for your review.
+If applicable, Volunteers can attach samples of past work for your review.
 These are especially important for projects involving graphic design, writing, and web development.
-If your volunteer hasn't provided a sample, but you'd like to see one, message us using the blue chat bubble on the bottom-right of your screen and we can request one for you!
+If your Volunteer hasn't provided a work sample, but you'd like to see one, feel free to message them using the Messages feature!

 4. Bio & Professional Experience

 Just like a resume, scan through the Volunteer's biography and experience to understand their professional background, and how it aligns with your needs.